Skip to content

 Table of Contents

-This guide compares 16:8 vs 18:6 intermittent fasting directly: how each works, what the research says, who should start with which, and how to move from one to the other when you’re ready.
+This guide compares 16:8 vs 18:6 intermittent fasting directly: how each works, what the research says, who each is right for, and how to transition from one to the other when you’re ready.

 What Is 16:8 Intermittent Fasting?